zzzkl/claude-relay-service/README_EN.md

 - 👥 **Cost Sharing**: Want to share Claude Code Max subscription costs with friends?
 - ⚡ **Stability**: Third-party mirror sites often have outages and instability, affecting efficiency?

-If you nodded yes, this project might be for you.
+If you have any of these concerns, this project might be suitable for you.

 ### Suitable Scenarios